Boundary / Choice Transfer Request

 Whether the student has been expelled or suspended from a public school for more than ten consecutive days, in which case the student may apply for admission under the district's policy for readmission of expelled students.

-A parent or guardian may apply for admission on behalf of his or her child by completing the Choice Transfer Request Form online HERE.
-This form is also available at the Kalama School District office, located at 548 China Garden Road, Kalama, WA 98625.
+A parent or guardian may apply for admission on behalf of his or her child by completing the Boundary/Choice Transfer Request Form online HERE.
+This form is also available at the Kalama Schools district office, located at 548 China Garden Road, Kalama, WA 98625.

 Non-resident boundary requests are valid for one school year only; therefore, a Choice Transfer Request Form must be submitted for consideration each school year.